open-sdg/open-sdg/docs/upgrades/upgrading-2-0-0.md

 ### frontpage_instructions - removed

 The `frontpage_instructions` site configuration has been removed.
 The new setting used to control this text on the frontpage is [`frontpage_goals_grid`](https://open-sdg.readthedocs.io/en/latest/configuration/#frontpage_goals_grid).
 Any custom text that you have in `frontpage_instructions` should be copied to `frontpage_goals_grid`.

+### graph_color_set - default changed to "accessible"

+The default color set for graphs is now the `accessible` option.
+Previously it was a different set called `default`.
+If you would like to continue using this `default` color set, you can change this setting to `classic`.

 ### header - removed